 We can provide you with plenty of information about test scores from the school.
 But we have found most parents to only be satisfied after visiting the school campus and talking to the staff of the different schools.

 There are other factors unique to your lifestyle that impact where you will be living.
 You can find on the internet the different demographic information for our area.
 You will see that you can look at demographic information by county or zip code.
+If you look at property on our website they will be a tab where you can pull up the demographic information for each property that you are interested in.

 Our Realtors at the Phyllis Frankel Realty Group have spent decades in our area.
 We will be able to give you the inside, local information about the areas you are interested and be able to help you make a more informed decision about which part of Northeast Florida is right for you.